BAA-Studios/SunnyFORM/README.md

 4. Check if the the folder structure in `CastFORM/build/windows/runner/Release` has changed, and update `Folders.wxs` accordingly
 5. Check if the file structure has changed, and update `AppComponents.wxs` accordingly
 6. In the top toolbar got to `Build > Build Solution`
+7. Go to `Installer/bin/x64/Release/en-US` to find `CastFORM_Installer_x64.msi` and upload that to the CastFORM releases page

 ## How To Use HeatWave for Flutter Projects